iCertain key historical and constitutional matters

 - As the first two projects are groundbreaking projects, the licensing processes have not been tested out and are not fully clear.
 The National Investment Commission established a one-stop shop mechanism to assist in moving matters forward, but this has not been successful.
 As a result, there have been substantial delays in every single step.
 Indeed, Iraqi bureaucracy is stultifying.
 For example, in discussing with international oil companies the difficulties that they face, near the top of the list is always the matter of obtaining visas.
 Whereas in most developed countries, the process for obtaining visas is a relatively simple process, the Iraqi Ministry of Interior intentionally makes things difficult, ostensibly for security reasons.

 The first IPP in the electricity sector, in the town of Besmaya, near Baghdad, commenced production in the second quarter of 2017, and by the end of the year it was producing approximately 1,500MW.
-The plant will produce another 1,000MW by mid-2018.
-Another power plant, in Al-Rumaila, Basra Governorate, will be producing another 1,000MW by the end of 2018.
+The plant Is currently producing 2,500MW.
+Another power plant, in Al-Rumaila, Basra Governorate, is currently producing approximately 840MW.

 As these new projects move forward and get implemented, Iraq would be faced with a significant portion of its power generation sector in private hands, and with the MOE paying significant sums for electricity under the various power purchase contracts.
 However, the transmission and distribution side of the grid requires significant upgrade to be able to receive the additional generated power.
 Accordingly, at this stage, the focus is on moving forward with the transmission and distribution side of the electricity sector.